 Economy – After the removal of natural teeth, it typically takes some time for your gums to heal.

 Implant-Retained – These tooth replacements, while technically not a denture, are held in place by implants fused with your jawbone.
-The procedure is called Hybrid Prosthesis and is an ideal teeth replacement solution.
+The procedure is called a hybrid prosthesis and is an ideal teeth replacement solution.
 We’ll talk more about this solution below.

 Pros of Dentures

-Dentures are certainly an ideal option to a mouth with no teeth.
-They’re full of benefits, which explains why they’re such a commonly-used teeth replacement option.
+Dentures are certainly an ideal option to a mouth without teeth.
+They’re full of benefits, which explains why they’re such a commonly used teeth replacement option.
 Here are some of their benefits.

 Provide Inexpensive Teeth